 A family yearbook is a photo book that captures everything your family has experienced over the course of one year.
 You can make a family yearbook for your immediate family or for your extended family.
-These books typically include the highlights of the year for each family member and the family as a group.
+These books typically include the highlights of the year for each family member and for the family as a group.
 Through pictures and short captions, you can capture your family's entire history one year at a time.

 Reasons for Making a Family Yearbook

-- Share at a family reunion
+- To share it at a family reunion

-- Keep memories and important information organized
+- To keep memories and important information organized

 Family Yearbook Theme Selection